You can be very mean to yourself, right?

 - You didn’t get the job you were applying for.

-- You’ve had a crap day, and you’re spouse is mad at you.
+- You’ve had a crappy day, and your spouse is mad at you.

 None of those scenarios is particularly pleasant.
 But the way you choose your response will make a major difference.
 Smarter self-talk involves choosing your response more carefully.